 Now, here’s everything we know so far about God of War 5: Ragnarök.

 God of War 5 Ragnarök release date

 Shockingly, we actually had a release window for God of War 5: Ragnarök -- 2021.
-However, since then, God of War has unsurprisingly been delayed to 2022.
-Even getting this game out next year is wild, considering God of War just launched in 2018.
+However, since then, God of War has unsurprisingly been delayed to 2022 (opens in new tab).
+Even getting this game out this year is wild, considering God of War just launched in 2018.
 Sure, Santa Monica Studios has had four years, but it is way sooner than how long it took to get Horizon Forbidden West and The Last of Us Part II.

 Since Santa Monica Studios already built God of War from the ground up, we imagine that it’ll be much easier to create a sequel to the 2018 game of the year, but since this title will be coming to PS5, we’ll get enhanced graphics at hopefully higher frame rates.

 There hasn't been an update on the release date for God of War 5: Ragnarök, but we recently learned that God of War will be backwards compatible with the PS5 and the game will also carry over your save data from the PS4.

 It's been practically dead silent on the news front concerning God of War 5 Ragnarök, but we got some insight into what platforms the next God of War game might be on, at least according to former Santa Monica employee David Jaffe.

 Jaffe was streaming none other than God of War when he made a comment on the fate of God of War 5 Ragnarök.
 "I'm sure the next God of War will be PS4, PS5," Jaffe said.
 "Of course it will."

 Jaffe also echoes the words of Jim Ryan, the president and CEO of Sony Interactive Entertainment, who stated that Sony will support PS4 for the next few years at the very least.
 What Jaffe is saying isn't necessarily a confirmation, but as someone with insight into the studio, his claim may have some truth to it.